Peteresis/School_District_Analysis/README.md

 ### **Fig. 10: Reading and Math Scores per School Size and Spending Summary - After the change to 9th Grade at THS**
 ![Fig. 10: Reading and Math Scores per School Size and Spending Summary - After the change to 9th Grade at THS](https://github.com/Peteresis/School_District_Analysis/blob/24ed7353f2666fc60e020768283d5abbd27c199c/Resources/Scores%20by%20School%20Spending%20After.png)

+The position of Thomas High School relative to other schools in the district did not change before and after making the change to the 9th graders; the school remained in 6th place in both cases.
+This result was to be expected as the spending in each school is related to the number of students and not to the grades obtained.
+Obviously, the reading and math average scores changed, but that did not affect the total spending of the school.

 ### Scores by school size